tramitit/guides/en/france/work_permit_application.md

 categories:
 - France
 date: '2024-06-07'
-description: Step-by-step process to apply for a work permit in France for non-EU individuals with a job contract.
-Includes required documents and provider details.
+description: Learn how non-EU citizens can apply for a French work permit, including necessary documents, application steps, and tips for a smooth transition.
 draft: false
-meta_title: 'France Work Permit Application Guide: Procedure & Documents'
+meta_title: Steps for Non-EU Citizens to Get a Work Permit in France
-title: 'France Work Permit Application Guide: Procedure & Documents'
+title: Steps for Non-EU Citizens to Get a Work Permit in France
 translationKey: france-work_permit_application
 ---

 ## Description
 ### What is it?